 Most engineers, by nature, are detail-oriented … that’s no surprise considering the course load and complexity of many of the courses that you took in school (remember ENGR 141).

-Now take some of that discipline, and some of the detail, combine the two and apply that toward your finances.
+Now take some of that discipline, and some of the detail, combine the two, and apply that to your finances.
 Growing wealth as an engineer doesn’t just happen.
 It happens because you’re focused on growing your career and saving as much as you can.